sjhloco/firewall_policy_report/README.md

 The new firewall type python file has to have the following functions and arguments with each function returning data in the desired format.

 ***login(fw, user, pword)***\
-Uses try/except to open a connection to the firewall using the defined arguments either.
-If the connection is successful returns a tuple of (True, SID) with the SID (session ID) used for future operations to run commands on the firewall.
-If the connection fails it returns a tuple of (False, err_msg) with the message being a description of the error. `True` and `False` are used by the *main.py* script determine whether it was successful (True) or not (False).
-Any connection failure causes all other connections to be closed and the script to fail.
+Uses `try/except` to open a connection to the firewall.
+If the connection is successful it returns a tuple of *(True, SID)* with the SID (session ID) used for future operations to run commands on the firewall.
+If the connection fails it returns a tuple of *(False, err_msg)* with the message being a description of the error. `True` and `False` are used by *main.py* to determine whether it was successful (True) or not (False).
+Any connection failure causes all other connections to be closed and the script to gracefully fail.\
 *Return: (True, sid) or (False, error_message)*

 ***logoff(fw, sid)***\